 Other methods for getting Windows 10

-Technically, you can download Windows 10 from Microsoft (not the app store version) and simply not activate it, which means you don’t actually pay for it.
+Technically, you can download Windows 10 from Microsoft and simply not activate it, which means you don’t pay for it.
 It turns out this is safer than it sounds because Microsoft is pretty lax about enforcing activation.
-Your copy of Windows shouldn’t be shut down, and you should still have access to your apps, etc. There are limitations, however.
-Microsoft will constantly bug you to activate
+Your copy of Windows shouldn’t shut down, but some limitations kick in after your 30-day evaluation:

-- How to download a Windows 10 ISO file legally, and install Windows 10 from it
+- How to download a Windows 10 ISO file legally and install Windows 10 from it

 - How to uninstall Windows 10